• Skip to primary navigation

 Besides, many top chefs use these mushrooms as a delicacy with truffles.

-However, not all chanterelle mushrooms taste the same.
+However, not all chanterelle mushrooms taste the same - for a different mushroom profile, see pink oyster mushrooms taste guide.

 While some people claim that chanterelle mushrooms taste peppery, others taste more of a fruity note.